 Direct mail may not be the newest trick in B2B marketers’ arsenal, but when used properly, it can be one of the most effective.

-“If you’re getting started in direct mail, the most important thing is to learn before you leap,” says Gordon Brott, senior director of marketing at OnDeck, an online lending company offering financing options to small businesses.
+“If you’re getting started in direct mail, the most important thing is to learn before you leap,” says Gordon Brott, founder of Gordon Brott Growth Marketing.
 “It’s so easy to spend $10,000 or $20,000, get poor results and just give up, when you could really have something worthwhile down the road.”

-The first direct mail campaign OnDeck did back in 2012 had a whopping $18,000 cost per acquisition, he notes.
+The first direct mail campaign he worked on for online lending company OnDeck back in 2012 had a whopping $18,000 cost per acquisition, he notes.
 “It would have been easy for us to give up and walk away but we continued to optimize our data, offer, message and creative, and direct mail turned out to be a growth engine for the company.”

 “One of the interesting things about the direct mail world is what works best may not always look best,” says Brott.
 “People are naturally attracted to the creative but many will argue that creative is the least piece of the puzzle.
 [Finding the right] list and choosing who to mail to may not be as sexy, but they’re as important.